OpenDroneMap/CloudODM/README.md

 See `odm --help` for more options.

+## Using GCPs

+To include a GCP for additional georeferencing accuracy, simply create a .txt file according to the [Ground Control Points format specification](https://docs.opendronemap.org/using.html#ground-control-points) and place it along with the images.

 ## Processing Node Management

 By default CloudODM will randomly choose a default node from the list of [publicly available nodes](https://github.com/OpenDroneMap/CloudODM/blob/master/public_nodes.json).
 If you are running your own processing node via [NodeODM](https://github.com/OpenDroneMap/NodeODM) you can add a node by running the following: